Gradiant/bob.chapter.hobpad2.facepadprotocols/README.md

 # bob.chapter.hobpad2.facepadprotocols

-[Bob](https://www.idiap.ch/software/bob/) package for reproducing results of chapter on Challenges of Face Presentation Attack Detection in Real Scenarios.
+[Bob](https://www.idiap.ch/software/bob/) package for reproducing the results of chapter on Challenges of Face Presentation Attack Detection in Real Scenarios.

 ## Installation